Preparing for Hospitality Careers at Ogeechee Tech

 Since Fall 2003, the Culinary Arts Department has granted a Hotel, Restaurant, & Tourism Management AAS for Ogeechee Technical College students to develop customer-focused service skills for the $1.6 trillion global travel industry.
-Chaired by Prof. John Witherington, the 60-credit, SACS-accredited curriculum builds the business foundation for running successful food and lodging organizations.
+Chaired by Prof. John Witherington, the 60-credit, SACS-accredited curriculum builds the business foundation for running a successful food and lodging organizations.
 Majors take courses from Hospitality Marketing to Beverage Management during the daytime or evening at the Occupational Services Building and online on Blackboard with a 16:1 student-faculty ratio.
 Second-year students complete 135 hours at internships, such as Holiday Inn, Hyatt Regency, and Buckhead Life, for 93.4 percent job placement.
-For shorter study, undergrads can pursue the 15-month Hotel, Restaurant, & Tourism Management Diploma or nine-credit Event Coordinator Certificate.
+For a shorter study, undergrads can pursue the 15-month Hotel, Restaurant, & Tourism Management Diploma or nine-credit Event Coordinator Certificate.

 About Ogeechee Technical College